Manta, Ecuador: Economy

 Manta has one of the larger economies in Ecuador.
 The main industries are fishing and tuna canning and processing.
 Processed tuna is exported to Europe and the U.S. International tuna corporations including Bumble Bee, Van Camps, British Columbia Packers, and Conservas Isabel, as well as leading national tuna processor Marbelize, have sizable factories in Manta.

 Other important products include vegetable oil.
 Large Ecuadorian corporations, including La Fabril and Ales, have their main factories in Manta.

 According to a recent survey by Vistazo magazine, many of the largest companies by revenue in Ecuador are located in the Manta metropolitan area.
 It is third after Quito and Guayaquil, which both are home to larger companies.

 Tourism is increasingly important for Manta's economy.
 Various cruise ships have made Manta a port of call while traveling the southern Pacific Ocean.
+Manta is increasingly an attractive location for foreign retirees and real estate investors, with as many as 7 in 10 real estate clients in the city being foreign investors.

 In addition, the original and official "Panama" hats are produced in Manabí.
 Internationally known, they are made in the nearby town of Montecristi.
 Montecristi hats are popular souvenirs for many visitors to Manta.